-You are welcome to apply directly and easily via our application portal or by email.
-You can join Consulting all year round at the start of any month
+You are welcome to apply directly and easily via our job portal or by email.
+You can join our Consulting team all year round at the start of any month.

 For your application, we need the following documents from you: